 What to do after a workplace accident

 No matter how diligent an employee is, sometimes accidents happen.
 If you’re injured in any way, it could lead to a lifetime of chronic pain and it’s important that you seek medical help immediately.
 Then, notify your supervisor or boss to start the workers’ compensation process as soon as possible.

 If you work for Coca-Cola off campus (or off the worksite), as a delivery driver or in another capacity, and you are in an auto accident, then you should contact the police so that you can get an accident report.
-Next, contact a Gerber & Holder Law attorney to review your case and learn about your rights.
+Next, contact a Gerber & Holder Workers’ Compensation Attorney to review your case and learn about your rights.

 If you were hurt while working for Coke, going to your family physician may not be an option.
 You may be required to use a doctor or medical services that is Coca-Cola approved.
 Like all companies in Georgia, Coke has the right to decide which doctor you can visit — up to a point.
 It’s important that you follow the rules and proper steps so that your workers’ compensation claim is not declined for this reason.

 Many of these steps are complicated, and companies like Coke often intentionally delay treatment or benefits.
 That’s why it’s important to seek out legal representation as soon as possible.
 While not applicable to every case, it’s possible you have the right to pursue a personal injury lawsuit or third-party injury claim.

 What benefits are available to injured Coca-Cola employees?